 Selling tradelines means adding an authorized user to your credit card for a set fee.
-The user will usually stay on your account for about two months, after which you will be told when you can remove the authorized user.
+The user will usually stay on your account for about two months, after which the broker will tell you when you can remove the authorized user.

 The price you receive for selling tradelines is based on your total credit score, the age of the card, and its credit limit.
-Some banks or credit card issuers are also considered more favorable for their reporting practices and will command a higher price.
+Some banks or credit card issuers are also considered to have more favorable reporting practices and will command a higher price.